substation-beta/ssb_book/src/4_specification.md

 Texture: TEXTURE_ID, data | url

 TEXTURE_ID: can be any character but must not contain comma.

-data: base64 encoded string or a url as an absolute path to the file on the file system
+data: base64 encoded string or an url as an absolute path to the file on the file system.

 ### Fonts
-Font: font_family, style, data | url
+Font: FONT_FAMILY, style, data | url

-font_family: can be any character but must not contain comma.
+FONT_FAMILY: can be any character but must not contain comma.

 style: regular, bold, italic, bold-italic

-data: base64 encoded string or a url as an absolute path to the file on the file system
+data: base64 encoded string or a url as an absolute path to the file on the file system.

-# 4. Objects
 ## Comment
 Comments are source blocks which don’t display anything on render target.
 They can contain line information, like time, style, note and text, so they can be used as backups or multiline notes.